How AE Merges One Member's Multiple Accounts

-- A user signs into AE Connect for the first time.
+- A member signs into AE Connect for the first time.
 An initial member record is created, and whatever service they signed in with (e.g. Facebook, Spotify, email) is added as the service record attached to that member.

-- A user is currently signed into AE Connect and signs in with a new service.
+- A member is currently signed into AE Connect and signs in with a new service.
 While that member is signed in, any other services they add are automatically attached to that same member record.

-- An existing user signs in via a new application.
+- An existing member signs in via a new application.
 If you have different applications set up for siteone.com and sitetwo.net and a user signs up on both websites, their member record can still be merged.
 For example, if they use Facebook to sign up for both websites, these Facebook services will both be added separately to the member record.

-- A user is signed out but signs in with a new service.
+- A member is signed out but signs in with a new service.
 Appreciation Engine does not have the service ID for this social service on record yet, so a new record is created.
 However, if a verified email is attached during the new account creation, we can match this to existing records with verified emails.
 If there is a match, both services are attached to the same account.
 If no match is found on verified email, a new member record will be created.

 How Does Merging Work?

 Generally, in the account scenarios above, the accounts will be merged automatically.
 However, if two different member records are created for one user, the accounts can still be merged later.

 As more social networks are attached to the user, Appreciation Engine gathers more context about each member record.
 Once it has enough context, it can tell whether two records are actually the same person.

 For example, if a member's verified email matches another member record, the two accounts will automatically merge.
 It should never be the case that two separate members have the same email address.
 Similarly, if a service ID matches two records, then those accounts will merge.